Volunteer FAQs

 Thank you for your interest in volunteering with the ACR!
 Below are frequently asked questions about volunteering and the nominations process.
 Many of the answers contain links to other pages on our website to assist you in gathering the information you need.

-Volunteer nominations are open from March 1–June 1 annually.
-During this time, you may either submit a self-nomination or have an ACR colleague submit a nomination on your behalf.
-Committee members and chairs are selected by the Leadership Development Council in July and submitted for review by the Foundation Board in August.
-Terms begin/end at the conclusion of ACR Convergence in November 2023.
+Volunteer nominations are open from April 1–June 1 annually.
+During this time, you may either submit a self-nomination or have a member colleague submit a nomination on your behalf.
+Volunteers are selected by the respective Nominations committees in July and are then submitted for review and approval by the ACR and RRF Boards in August.
+The incoming ACR Officer and ACR Board Members are not officially approved by the membership until the ACR Annual Business Meeting at ACR Convergence.
+All volunteer terms begin officially at the change of leadership that also occurs at the Annual Business Meeting at ACR Convergence and are typically three years in length.

 Yes, you may self-nominate for any standing committee.
 If you choose to self-nominate, pay special attention to the open-ended questions on the nomination form.
 These questions are critical to helping the Nominations Committee learn about you and your interest in volunteering.

-Start by reviewing each committee description.
+Start by reviewing each committee description (see links to the committee pages below).
 Think about what committee work is of interest to you.
 Consider your training and work experience – are there areas in which you have skills or expertise?
 Note the anticipated time commitment – do you have the time to commit to the committee?

 Nomination: Please be prepared to update your ACR Account demographics, provide the nominee's top three committee/position interests, and a letter of recommendation for Committee Chair positions, the Foundation Board of Directors and officer positions.